mui/mui-x/docs/data/charts/label/label.md

 Each of the `series` can receive a different `function` or `string` as their `label`.

-The function receives `location` as its first argument, and it can have the following values:
+The function receives `location` as its first argument which can have the following values:

 - `'legend'` in order to format the label to display in the [Legend](/x/react-charts/legend/)
 - `'tooltip'` to format for displaying in the [Tooltip](/x/react-charts/tooltip/)